LPCC Licensure Instructions

 After becoming a LPC, if you wish to begin the process to obtain your LPCC, complete the following steps.

-- Complete a minimum of 24 months and 3000 hours of post-LPC supervised experience including 150 hours of training supervision with an LPCC-S. **Note: You may apply for the LPCC license before you complete your 24 months supervised experience and before your training supervisor(s) submits the online LPCC Supervision documentation but when you complete the online application (see instructions below) you must answer “Yes” to the questions about having completed your supervised experience or you will receive a message that you are not eligible to apply for the license.**
+- Complete a minimum of 24 months and 3000 hours of post-LPC supervised experience including 150 hours of training supervision with an LPCC-S. **Note: You may apply for the LPCC license before you complete your 24 months supervised experience and before your training supervisor(s) submits the online LPCC Supervision documentation, however when you complete the online application (see instructions below) you must answer “Yes” to the questions about having completed your supervised experience or you will receive a message that you are not eligible to apply for the license.**

 Have each training supervisor complete the online LPCC Supervision documentation to document your supervised hours.
 NOTE: You need to document at least two years and 3000 hours of post-LPC experience including at least 150 hours of training supervision with an LPCC-S. Each LPCC-S who provided training supervision must submit an online LPCC Supervision Form.

 - Complete the LPCC application online and pay the $100 application fee (plus a $3.50 processing fee) at eLicense.Ohio.gov

 Log into eLicense.Ohio.gov and click APPLY FOR A NEW LICENSE then select the Counselor Social Worker & MFT Board from the drop down menu.
 Choose Licensed Professional Clinical Counselor pick the application type: Examination or Reciprocity.
 (Reciprocity means two or more states have a written agreement that a licensee from another state can be licensed in Ohio under that agreement.
 Ohio has a reciprocity agreement only with Kentucky.
 In the eLicense.Ohio.gov system Reciprocity means applying for an Ohio license based on an active license from another state).